 In 1999, Matt and Bobbie Brown met Nathan McFall in a small village, Kuma-Dunyo, in Togo, West Africa.
-They worked with farmers, non- government organizations, and students introducing and implementing environmental awareness and education programs, soil conservation techniques, organic fertilization practices, and new animal husbandry projects.
+As Peace Corps volunteers, they worked with farmers, non- government organizations, and students introducing and implementing environmental awareness and education programs, soil conservation techniques, organic fertilization practices, and new animal husbandry projects.

-Since the first day they met, Nathan and Matt discussed the idea of working together on a farm combining sustainable agriculture with on farm educational opportunities to demonstrate farming techniques that improve the health of our water, soil, and bodies.
-The idea was to teach small acreage stewardship to local community members and future farmers.
-Fast forward ten years and Nathan has created Converging Creeks Farm in Colton, Oregon, and Matt is a master teacher living in Southern California.
-Well, at least the two states touch!
+Literally, since the first day they met, Nathan and Matt discussed the idea of working together on a farm combining sustainable agriculture with on-farm educational opportunities to demonstrate farming techniques that improve the health of our water, soil, and bodies.
+The idea was to teach small-acreage stewardship to community members and future farmers.
+Fast forward ten years and Nathan is a master organic farmer, as well as, the owner of Converging Creeks Farm in Colton, Oregon, and Matt is a master teacher living in Southern California.

-In the summer of 2010, the Brown family decided to move to Oregon!
+In the summer of 2010, the Brown family moved to Oregon!
 They settled in Milwaukie (just outside of SE Portland).
-In the month of August, Nathan, Matt, and Bobbie worked with professionals, college students, and high school students harvesting and washing produce, transplanting seedlings, learning about drip irrigation, organic fertilizer, crop pest protection, and goat and chicken care.
+During the rest of the growing season, Nathan, Matt, and Bobbie worked with professionals, college students, and high school students harvesting and washing produce, transplanting seedlings, learning about drip-irrigation, organic fertilizer, pest control, and goat and chicken care.
 They also got their hands dirty clearing brush along the road, building a new fence, stripping paint, chopping wood, creating flower beds, organizing equipment, and other farm chores.
 The farm received a makeover!
-Moreover, they were researching how to start a non-profit.
+Moreover, they researched how to start a non-profit.

-Later that year, Food Waves was born and the next phase was up and running.
-In 2011, Food Waves initiated its apprenticeship program, and we had our first year at the PSU Farmer's Market in Portland.
-In 2012 we started our Community Outreach programs building garden beds off site and training students, teachers, parents and community members how to grow their own food.
-Since then we have been honing our training and growing skills to fit our micro-climate while seeking a successful balance of training procedures that can assist participants in finding a sustainable way to keep their gardens thriving.
+Later that year, Food Waves was born, and the next phase was up and running!.
+In 2011, Food Waves initiated its internship program, and we had our first year at the PSU Farmer's Market in Portland.
+In 2012 we started our Community Outreach programs building educational gardens to train students, teachers, parents and community members how to grow, harvest, prepare, and preserve their own fresh, nutritious, local, seasonal, and sustainable food.
+Since 2012, we have been improving our technical skills, infrastructure, soil structure,, and marketing while training as many people as possible how to "garden like a farmer"- from small-container backyard gardens to small-business organic farms!

 Come see us at PSU every Saturday from late April through mid-November.
 You can also get in touch to schedule a time to come see the farm.
 Better yet, come in your work clothes and get your hands dirty along side us.
 You may even learn something new!